w3f/Grants-Program/applications/ismp.md

 ISMP is a simple protocol for state machines to send requests that can be handled by a counterparty chain.
 Akin to the HTTP paradigm in web2, parachains can issue GET-like requests for storage reads as well as POST-like requests for sending data.

 Requests are stored in a [merkle mountain range tree](https://research.polytope.technology/merkle-mountain-range-multi-proofs) on the sending chain as this data structure provides some benefits, binary merkle trees have more compact proof sizes than patricia merkle tries, and in particular, merkle mountain range trees have much smaller proof sizes for recently inserted items in the tree.
-We believe this choice will enable higher bandwidth parachain <> parachain messaging with smaller proof sizes.
+We believe this choice will enable higher bandwidth parachain &lt;&gt; parachain messaging with smaller proof sizes.

-ISMP will also support request timeouts, allowing for more safer parachain <> parachain messaging.
+ISMP will also support request timeouts, allowing for more safer parachain &lt;&gt; parachain messaging.

 ![Architecture](https://drive.google.com/uc?id=1t8Qow88En3-ZCW7P0LYjRnbSqzFS30be)